-- Gammabutyrolactone (GBL)
+- Gamma-Butyrolactone (GBL)

 - Ecstasy (MDMA)

-- Precursor chemicals such as pseudoephedrine
+- precursor chemicals such as Pseudoephedrine.

-There are also provisions in the Criminal Code which extend the schedules of controlled and border controlled drugs to include substances that are analogues to those drugs listed.
+There are also provisions in the Criminal Code that extend the schedules of controlled and border controlled drugs to include substances that are analogues to those drugs listed.
 Drug analogues are substances that have a similar chemical structure to a drug that is listed.

 The level of penalty associated with serious drug offences generally depends on the quantity of the illicit substance involved.
 There are three tiers of quantities used in the Criminal Code:

-- Commercial quantity (the largest, usually measured in kilograms)
+- commercial quantity (the largest, usually measured in kilograms)

-- Marketable quantity (in grams)
+- marketable quantity (in grams), and

-- Trafficable quantity (in grams, but less than a marketable amount)
+- trafficable quantity (in grams, but less than a marketable amount).

-The penalties range from 2 years imprisonment for basic possession offences, through to life imprisonment for trafficking or importing/exporting commercial quantities of a border controlled drug.
+The penalties range from 2 years’ imprisonment for basic possession offences, through to life imprisonment for trafficking or importing/exporting commercial quantities of a border controlled drug.